Do you make New Year’s resolutions you intend to keep? Same.

 Goals Should Be SMART

-A SMART approach can help us achieve our goals to reach our goals better.
+A SMART approach can help us achieve our financial goals to reach them better.
 You can adapt this approach to your business, personal finance, or career goals.
 The acronym guides us:

 - Realistic (or Relevant, Reasonable)